- The disease

 Both conﬁrmed cases and probable cases should be notiﬁed.

-A conﬁrmed case requires laboratory deﬁnitive evidence and clinical evidence and epidemiological evidence.
+A conﬁrmed case requires laboratory deﬁnitive evidence and clinical evidence.

 Laboratory deﬁnitive evidence

-- detection of C. psittaci by nucleic acid testing or culture.
+- detection of C. psittaci by nucleic acid testing, or

 - at least two of the following: